 \subsection{Another method for generating the polarization entangled state using all polarization components}

-From Eq.~\eqref{4output}, we can utilize the whole state as the polarization entangled state by setting the length of arms of Sagnac interferometer to the same: $\tau_r=\tau_l$ with stabilization of the relative phase.
-The inner product of the two terms in Eq.~\eqref{4output} satisfies
+From equation~\eqref{4output}, we can utilize the entire state as the polarization-entangled state by setting the length of the arms of the Sagnac interferometer to the same values: $\tau_r=\tau_l$ with the stabilization of the relative phase.
+The inner product of the two terms in equation~\eqref{4output} satisfies

 where we used the relation $r^*_l t_r + t^*_l r_r = 0$.
-Therefore, in the symmetric loss case, that is $\eta_{sl} = \eta_{sr}$, the state in Eq.~\eqref{4output} is the maximally entangled state.
-Asymmetric losses, however, degrade the orthogonality and cause the decrease of the fidelity to the maximally entangled state.
-A lower bound of its fidelity is
+Therefore, in the symmetric loss case, that is, $\eta_{sl} = \eta_{sr}$, the state in equation~\eqref{4output} represents a maximally entangled state.
+However, asymmetric losses degrade orthogonality and cause a decrease in the fidelity to the maximally entangled state.
+The lower bound of its fidelity is